Eric Evans discusses three DDD patterns helping embedding CAP tradeoffs inside the domain model: Aggregates, Domain Events and Bounded Contexts.

 Eric Evans shares 4 strategies for dealing with messy legacy systems: Bubble Context, ACL Synchronization, Exposing Legacy Assets, and Domain Events Channel.

 Oliver Gierke demoes using Spring Data JPA to create repositories using a Domain-driven Design approach.

 Richard Pawson discusses a case study of a large pure OO project for the Irish government, presenting the challenges met, the reason for choosing pure OO, and lessons learned implementing it.

 Ian Bond presents the development of a trade flow event-driven architecture, providing the background of futures trade, the domain and the solution, sharing some of the lessons learned along the way.

 Vaughn Vernon advocates using DDD’s strategic modeling patterns when integrating services in a RESTful SOA implementation, avoiding one of SOA’s pitfalls: focusing on services rather than the domain.

-Dan Bergh Johnsson refreshes the listeners’ memory on using value objects showing by example how their good use can revolutionize a program’s architecture, simplifying it, making it more readable and testable, in a word, better.
+Johnsson refreshes the listeners’ memory on using value objects showing by example how their good use can revolutionize a program’s architecture, simplifying it, making it more readable and testable.

-Eric Evans reviews what he has learned in the 5 years since the publication of Domain Driven Design - what works, what doesn't work, and how to conceptualize and describe it all.
-He argues that the fundamentals have held up well but there are differences in how I do things and look at things now.
+Eric Evans reviews what he has learned in the 5 years since the publication of Domain Driven Design.
 He also describes some new patterns and talks about changes of emphasis for existing patterns.